 The editing commands of the built-in version are given below.
+Please note that the action of the DEL key is system-dependent.
 The gnu readline and BSD libedit libraries have their own documentation.

 Command-line Editing Commands

 Character Function

 Line Editing

 ^B move back a single character.

 ^F move forward a single character.

 ^A move to the beginning of the line.

 ^E move to the end of the line.

+^H delete the previous character.

-^H, DEL delete the previous character.
+DEL delete the current character.

-^D delete the current character.
+^D delete current character.
+EOF if line is empty.

 ^K delete from current position to the end of line.

 ^L, ^R redraw line in case it gets trashed.

 ^U delete the entire line.

-^W delete from the current word to the end of line.
+^W delete previous word.

 History

 ^P move back through history.

 ^N move forward through history.

-8 Comments
+Comments